capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 In a new window, navigate to [AWS IAM Roles](https://console.aws.amazon.com/iam/home#/roles):

-* Create a new role.
+* Create a custom role.
 * Choose AWS Service Role > AWS Lambda.
 * Enable EC2FullAccess, VPCFullAccess, SNSFullAccess, CloudWatchFullAccess.
 * Choose next, and give the role a name, and create the role.

 When the role is created, within the role:

-* Click on 'Create Role Policy'.
+* Click on 'Create Role Policy' or 'Add inline policy'.
 * Navigate to policy generator.
 * Choose AWS Service: AWS CloudFormation.
 * Actions: All Actions.
 * ARN Name: *
 * Click on 'Add Statement'.
-* Click on 'Next Step', and then 'Create Policy'.
+* Click on 'Next Step', and then 'Apply Policy'.

 Now navigate back to the Lambda function.